nbitt/PuzzlesAndExercises/md5/README.md

 hash (a collision).
 Bad actors may take advantage of this through a "collision attack."
 It is much better to use an alg like SHA-256 for hashing (as of 2021).

+# TEST
+A limited set of tests can be run by:
+1. Navigating to ../test/
+2. Running the following:
+`python test.py`